-United Airlines opened its new widebody aircraft maintenance hangar at Washington Dulles International Airport on Nov.
-21.
+United unveils new widebody hangar at Dulles Airport

 The 125,000-square-foot hangar, the largest at the airport, will enable United to perform indoor maintenance on two widebody aircraft — such as 777’s and 787’s — simultaneously.

 “With a 130-foot-tall ceiling, automatic 100-foot-tall doors and a built-in 15-ton crane, we can essentially perform any service on two widebody jets simultaneously in here,” said United Northeast Managing Director James Hammer.